thinkerino-ai/open-thinkerino/documents/provers.md

 Provers are part of the machinery, not the data.

-Provers are pure Python objects, that expose a "proven formula", which is used to index them in a separate in-memory storage.
+Provers are pure Python objects, that expose a "listened formula", which is used to index them in a separate in-memory storage.
 When a formula is being proven, it is matched with those in the provers storage to retrieve the correct provers.

 This means that provers should be added "statically" when the knowledge base is being set up, and not dynamically by listeners (although this is not enforced, since some listeners could be part of the setup process if `ponder` is called on some "configuration formulas") (note: I am not considering the case where provers add other provers since I don't think it is reasonable).